Kinoma/SourceDocumentation/pins.md

 	application.invoke(new MessageWithObject("pins:/microphone/read?repeat=on&timer=audio&callback=/gotAudio"));

-**Note:** When creating a message to send to the `pins`: service, the `referrer` header must be set to the application URL.
+**Note:** When a message to send to the `pins:` service is being created, the `referrer` header must be set to the application URL.
 This is done automatically by `new MessageWithObject`, so applications that use the `MessageWithObject` constructor do not need to set the referrer.
 An application also can use `new Message` to create the message, as follows:

 	var message = new Message("pins:...");
 	message.requestObject = { parameters };